bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On the **rest client detail** page all configurations for this service are shown.
 Some of those configurations can be modified directly here in this editor.
-You can reset you changes too by clicking on the :guilabel:`Reset` button.
+You can reset you changes by clicking on the :guilabel:`Reset` button.
+If you want to test your configuration, click on the :guilabel:`Arrow` button.
+This will start a *HEAD* request with the given authentication credentials.

 .. note::
     If you wish to change a value which is not supported by this editor you can